protonemedia/laravel-api-health/README.md

 ## Automatic retries

 It is possible to specify a number of retries to perform before your checker gets in a failed state.
 When a retry occurs, a job is sent to the [queue](https://laravel.com/docs/5.6/queues) which will run the checker again.
 In the config file you can set the number of retries, the job to dispatch (we've created one for you!) and the configuration of the *retry job* such as the connection, delay and queue.

-For example, if you set `allowed_retries` to `3` and `delay` to `20`, the checker will run four times in total and will fail after a minute.
+For example, if you set `allowed_retries` to `3` and `delay` to `20`, the checker will run four times in total and will fail after a minute (measured from the first time you ran the checker).

 ```php
 <?php